|Subject:||Why do backing up VHD files take long|

 - It takes a long time to match blocks

-- The resulting delta is often as big as the actual file
+- The resulting delta is often as big as the actual file, diminishing the network bandwidth benefit you achieve when backing up other files.

 An alternative method